The Hague Convention, legalisation, apostilles, notarisation, certification, certified translations

 This is yet another process which confirms that a photocopy is faithful to its original document.
 This can be done by a solicitor or Public Notary or even the Post Office.

-Well, this one should not really be needed if you have the Apostille stamp on your original documents, meaning you have legalised them.
-Attestation, in the world of Greek-English, English-Greek translations, refers to the confirmation of the translator’s signature by the Greek Embassy or Consulate.
-This takes place at the Greek Embassy or Consulate where you present your original documents and the certified translations.
-The Embassy then compares the translator's signature found on your translations against the one the Embassy keeps in their record.
-If the translator is indeed registered with the Embassy, then the Embassy attests your documents and stamps your documents with the Embassy's stamp.
+This refers to the legalisation of the translator’s signature by the Greek Consulate.
+This takes place at the Greek Consulate where you present your original documents and the certified translations.
+The Consulate compares the translator's signature found on your translations against the one the Consulate keeps in their records.
+If the translator is indeed registered with the Consulate, then the Consulate legalises the translator's signature on the translation and stamp the translation with the Consulate's stamp.